iterative/dvc.org/content/docs/api-reference/index.md

 [stored and versioned](/doc/use-cases/versioning-data-and-models) in <abbr>DVC
 repositories</abbr> from Python code.

-Choose a function from the navigation sidebar to the left.
+Choose a page from the navigation sidebar to the left.